Skip to content

 They also come in many different sizes and shapes.
 Someone really thought this through, how the bristle holds the paint, how other bristles hold water, etc. That’s why you have plenty to choose from, depending on what you want to get with them.

-Why paintbrushes could be your favorite art journal supply
+Why paintbrushes could be your favorite art journal tool

 They are versatile